Do people remember the day they die. I know I remember mine. And it changed me.

 I sat in the back to get some rest and apparently, I started to talk incoherently and that is when they started to talk among themselves and I passed out.

 From them I know that Alberto – who was training and actually completed paramedic training in Ponce- took a bunch of shirts and stop my bleeding.
 My head was wide open.
 He tried to take me to an emergency room in Aguada.
 They closed the door and didn’t let us in.
 Everyone covered in my blood carrying my limp body and the car with all windows broken- they didn’t let us in and to this day I don’t know why but they didn’t let us in.
 So, a 30 minutes’ drive to Mayagüez had to do.
 I’m sure he cut it down to 20 minutes.

 Instead of the medical center he drove us to San Antonio Hospital which meant he had to drive by the place we usually hang out in Mayagüez- our home city.
 Everyone knew us there.
 So, a lot of people followed the car to the ER two blocks up the street.

 While they stabilized me in the ER and Alberto gave his report to the doctors- his brother called my house.
 The call was so urgent that two of my brothers showed in the ER when they were bringing me out and into an ambulance to take me to the medical center for they couldn’t fix me there.
-Carli, Alberto’s brother later told me that my siblings looked as pale as I did with all the blood loss.
+Carli, Alberto’s brother later told me that my siblings looked as pale as ghosts, just like I did with all the blood loss.
 To this day I’m sorry I put them through that.

 And that was it.
 They patched me up.
 I regained consciousness while they worked in my head and had to hold me down.
 Two big open head wounds.
 Skull intact somehow.
 Lost my long hair.
 A real tragedy.
 And eventually I was out.
 My friend Rudy insisted on pushing my wheelchair- I guess there was some gratitude and a bit of guilt involved- though he didn’t provoke anything.